 - 2 cups (475 ml) water or stock (for stovetop cooking) or 1 ½ cups (355 ml) (for Instant Pot)

 - Rinse the quinoa extremely well in a fine mesh sieve under warm running water, using your hand to agitate it as you go.
 Keep rinsing until the water runs perfectly clear.

 - Place quinoa into a medium pot along with water or stock, butter, and salt.

 - Bring to a boil, then cover and simmer for about 15 minutes, until liquid is almost completely absorbed.

 - Remove from heat and leave covered for 10 minutes more.
-Stir or fluff with a fork.

 Amount Per Serving: Calories: 104Total Fat: 1.7gCarbohydrates: 18.2gFiber: 2gProtein: 4g